Updated: Apr 26, 2021

 Changing the Game.

-You’ll want to tailor this to whatever hobby a number of your class members share.
+You’ll want to tailor this to whatever hobby a number of your group members share.
 Technology is advancing very quickly, and its adoption is resulting in significant changes in just about every hobby we have—often equipment, which leads to changes in rules, which leads to changes in tactics; or video replay, which leads to changes in coaching.
 (I’ll use sports for an example.)
 The point here would be to establish that every change in rules and tactics results in confusion, concern, and sometimes hostility.

 Analytics Revolution (new school vs. old school).
 Every major sport is experiencing the effect of analytics.
 Sometimes it’s so profound that the rule makers have to stop it (like when swimming had to outlaw certain swimsuits).
 Sometimes it takes a while for everyone to understand the impact.
 Baseball.
 Among other things, analytics led to a dramatic increase in defensive shifts.
 Coaches responded by encouraging their batters to go for one of the “three true outcomes” (walk, strikeout, homerun—none of which involve the defense).
 This has led to an increase in strikeouts and homeruns, and it’s made the game less enjoyable to watch because there is less “action”.
 Basketball.
 Mark D’Antoni is the coach of the Rockets, the team that has decided that since 3 is more than 2, we should take more three-pointers than two-pointers.
 Over the last few years, the Rockets have obliterated records for three-point attempts.
 (D’Antoni was also the architect of the revolutionary “7 seconds or less” Phoenix Suns.)
 But some people have complained that watching ball players chuck long shots and attempt to draw fouls (because free throws are easier than defended shots) isn’t fun.
 Football.
 Changes come more slowly in football, but we’re starting to see the impact of innovations such as the spread option, the read option, going for it on 4th down, and going for 2.
 This has mostly affected running backs, of which teams are deciding they can be replaced quickly and cheaply, but the effect on the viewer experience is starting to be noticed (which is why the XFL was started).
 Truly, some of these changes are happening simply because people today are bigger, faster, and stronger than in the past, and they are better-trained.
 But regardless of why, the point is that changes are happening and people line up on both sides in responding to the changes.